-Be aware of these properties when diesel fuel is purchased.
+Be aware of these facts when diesel fuel is purchased.
 Consider the average ambient air temperature for the engines application.
-Engines that are fueled in one climate may not operate well if the engines are shipped to colder climate.
+Engines that are fueled in one climate may not operate well if the engines are moved to another climate.
 Problems can result due to changes in temperature.